This Cranberry Compote is the perfect side dish for your holiday table. A popular dish because of its tart flavor and festive color.

-It’s easy to make and can be prepared ahead of time, so it’s perfect for busy holiday gatherings.
+It’s easy to make and can be prepared beforehand, so it’s perfect for busy holiday gatherings.

 Cranberry compote is made with fresh cranberries, grapes, sugar, and water + a pinch of salt, and it’s simmered until the cranberries are soft and the sauce is thickened.
 Serve this compote alongside your savory dishes, including turkey or ham, or enjoy it on the sweeter side as a topping for ice cream or pound cake.